Exile

 “Can you open your eyes at all?”

-I feel something like eyes on my face, but they won’t open.
+I feel eyes on my face, but they won’t open.

 “I can’t open them,” I answer.

-Suddenly the bed is gone, and I land on something hard.
+Then, the bed is gone, and I land on the floor.

 I close them.

-“The sphere, and the walls of our visiting room are made from a rare, hard crystal.”
+“The sphere, and the walls of our visiting room are made from a rare, hard crystal called ensai.”

-“The crystal began to change color when you opened your eyes, although it seems undamaged.”
+“The dark blue crystal glowed when you opened your eyes, but it’s undamaged.”

-“Everything unprotected within the sphere, including your bed, turned to dust.”
+“Everything unprotected in your room, including your bed, turned to dust.”

-“Without the extra walls of the visiting room, we would have burned away.”
+“The walls of the visiting room protected us, or we would have burned away.”

-“You could stay here as you are, but what kind of a life is that?”
+“You can stay here as you are, but what kind of a life is that?”

 I hear the sound of the transport platform activating.